KSG0507/ProtoStream/README.md

 Data:
 -----
 Both Letters and USPS data are provided in the zipped file.
-Please download the MNIST data from "http://yann.lecun.com/exdb/mnist/" and save in the MNIST folder
+Please download the MNIST data from "http://yann.lecun.com/exdb/mnist/" and save it inside the MNIST folder.